Serving Philadelphia, Wayne, Lancaster, the Main Line, King of Prussia, PA, New Jersey and the neighboring tri state areas

 Tear Duct Surgery Procedure

-The swelling and pain that accompanies a blocked tear duct surgery comes from fluid in your nasal passages, unable to drain through the tear ducts like they normally can.
+The swelling and pain that accompanies a blocked tear duct surgery in Lancaster, PA comes from fluid in your nasal passages, unable to drain through the tear ducts like they normally can.
 Tear duct surgery, also called dacryocystorhinostomy, reconstructs a passage from the nasolacrimal duct to the corner of your eyes, allowing the tears to drain freely again.

 To do this, the surgeon bypasses the blockage with a new connection, often placing a stent into the new connection to make sure it heals properly.
 This will be removed in a separate procedure several months after the surgery.
 After the surgery, you'll be given a nasal decongestant spray and antibiotic eyedrops to prevent infection and reduce inflammation.